The Toothbrush Virus and Bacteria Imagery is Alarming…

 You’ve heard that your’s and your child’s toothbrush needs to be replaced every 3-6 months.
 You’ve heard that you need to toss a toothbrush if you or your child have had a virus, cold, cold sores or any kind of sickness.
 (Remember to throw out the toothbrushes of everyone who has been sick with flu in your home.)
 That’s a lot of tossing!

-The reasoning behind changing out the ‘germed up’ toothbrush is to not continue to re-infect your children by using the ‘germ carrying’ toothbrushes.
+The reasoning behind changing out the ‘germed up’ toothbrush (toothbrush virus) is to not continue to re-infect your children by using the ‘germ carrying’ toothbrushes.

 #5.
 Brush it Off: Dentists have recommended that a toothbrush be kept at least